Raziask/Data-Analysis_Capstone-Project_Cyclistic-Trip-Data/README.md

 c.
 Total Rides per Hour - calculated the total rides for members and casual separated by the time of the day (24hr); used a Bar  comparison chart

 d.
-Total Rides per Day - calculated the total rides for members and casual separated by the day of the month; used a Horizontal  Bar chart
+Total Rides per Day - calculated the total rides for members and casual separated by the day of the month; used a pie chart

 e.
 Total Rides per Bike Type - calculated the total rides for members and casual separated by Bike type; used  Stacked Bar chart